Edmond21/IBM_Exploratory_Data_Analysis/IBM_Project_Analysis.md

 ![image](https://user-images.githubusercontent.com/78123049/113063899-e1747a00-916a-11eb-8d71-637a8a8cd632.png)

-There isn't a disparity in the use of over time between former sales and R&D employees.
+There isn't a disparity in the use of overtime between former sales and R&D employees.

 ### Stock Option Level